-- Bread rolls - I use a packet most days for lunchboxes so it's an essential.
+- Bread rolls - I use a packet most days for lunchboxes so it's essential.

 - A loaf or two - Toast for breakfast only really happens at the weekend but a mid-week dinner of beans or egg on toast is a regular on the menu.

-- Arabic breads & wraps - We're big fans of things stuffed into breads or rolled up in a wrap, so I always have these to hand.
+- Arabic bread & wraps - We're big fans of things stuffed into bread or rolled up in a wrap, so I always have these to hand.
 Falafel Stuffed Pita Breads always go down well; Lamb and Mushroom Flatbreads make a perfect tasty dinner and Baharat Chicken Flatbreads are definitely a winner.

 - Breadcrumbs - And if I've got loads of stale bread, I might whizz it in the food processor to make breadcrumbs.
 It's an essential ingredient for stuffing or perfect mixed with some grated cheese to top a pasta bake.

 I'm a big fan of using up every bit of a roast chicken (even the birds that you buy ready cooked from the deli counter), so I'll always freeze the carcass until I'm in the mood to make chicken stock.
 Of course, the slow cooker makes stock production super easy but the Instant Pot can also do the job and the finished stock can then be measured into bags and frozen until you need it.